 |Capital One||You can use an ITIN to apply online.|

 |Chase||You can use an ITIN to apply online.|

-Chase, Capital One and American Express allow online card applicants to enter an ITIN when asked for an SSN.
+Chase, Capital One, American Express and Wells Fargo allow online card applicants to enter an ITIN when asked for an SSN.
 These card issuers provide the easiest route for consumers seeking to apply for a card online, and they're a good place to start when looking for credit cards if you don't have an SSN.
 Some of these cards may be difficult or impossible to qualify for without adequate credit history.

-Citibank will allow you to apply for a credit card without an SSN over the phone, and they will contact you later to request additional information in order to confirm your identity.
-Similarly, Bank of America will allow you to apply for their credit cards using an ITIN only if you visit a branch office.
+Bank of America and Citi will allow you to apply for their credit cards using an ITIN only if you visit a branch office.
 In both of these cases, applicants can expect a delayed processing of their applications.